Business Rates

 Our team's expertise in the domain enables us to devise the most appropriate strategy to minimise your liabilities.
 Staying abreast with existing and changing legislation also helps us identify areas that can benefit our clients while remaining compliant.

-Whether you're an owner, developer, or occupier of an empty property, we'll provide appropriate guidance on applicable exemptions or reliefs and ongoing support.
+Whether your an owner, developer, or occupier of an empty property, we'll provide appropriate guidance on applicable exemptions or reliefs and ongoing support.

 Two multipliers are involved in calculating business rates: the small business multiplier and the standard multiplier.
 The multipliers apply to the whole of England with some exemptions and are set each financial year by the legislation.
 There are also additions to your multiplier if your property is located within Greater London and the City of London.